cosmos/ibc/spec/app/ics-028-cross-chain-validation/technical_specification.md

 <!-- omit in toc -->
 #### State on the consumer chain
-- `ConsumerPortId = "consumer"` is the port ID the consumer CCV module is expected to bind to.

 - `providerClient: Identifier` identifies the client of the provider chain (on the consumer chain) that the CCV channel is build upon.
 - `providerChannel: Identifier` identifies the consumer's channel end of the CCV channel.
 - `channelStatus: ChannelStatus` is the status of the CCV channel.